Small. Distinctive.

 Fan Club President

-I'm Nicky, and I'm embarking on a journey to find, document, and study a particular home design that has an undersized fan club.
+I'm Nicky, and I'm out to find, document, and study a particular home design that has an undersized fan club.
+Consider this your invitation to join.

 If any of those topic areas increased your heart rate, keep reading and checking back, kindred spirit.